terraform-google-modules/terraform-example-foundation/4-projects/README.md

    ```
    chmod 755 ./tf-wrapper.sh
    ```
 1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment and bootstrap.
+See any of the business unit envs folders [README.md](./business_unit_1/development/README.md) files for additional information on the values in the `common.auto.tfvars file`.
 1. Rename `shared.auto.example.tfvars` to `shared.auto.tfvars` and update the file with values from your environment and bootstrap.
+See any of the business unit shared envs folders [README.md](./business_unit_1/shared/README.md) files for additional information on the values in the `shared.auto.example.tfvars`.
 1. Rename `development.auto.example.tfvars` to `development.auto.tfvars` and update the file with the `perimeter_name` that starts with `sp_d_shared_restricted`.
 1. Rename `non-production.auto.example.tfvars` to `non-production.auto.tfvars` and update the file with the `perimeter_name` that starts with `sp_n_shared_restricted`.
 1. Rename `production.auto.example.tfvars` to `production.auto.tfvars` and update the file with the `perimeter_name` that starts with `sp_p_shared_restricted`.